MPLLang/mpl/README.md

 # MPL

-MaPLe (MPL) is an extension of the [MLton](http://mlton.org) compiler for Standard ML which implements support for nested parallelism.
+MaPLe (MPL) is an extension of the [MLton](http://mlton.org) compiler for Standard ML which implements support for nested (fork-join) parallelism.

 MPL is research software and is being actively developed.